 - Constructed World: An impressive combination of Science Fiction and Fantasy; like Star Wars, only more so.

 - Continuity Snarl: In relating a deed from his past that has come back to haunt him, Rann claims to have visited Jarella's world K'ai prior to his 1,000 year voyage through the Microverse.
 K'ai was originally in a separate microverse from the one occupied by Rann and his people.
 His visitation would have predated the merging of the microverses, which is a fairly recent event.
 Since this merging occured in an unpublishable story, one can pretend that there was always ever only one microverse and that these were simply different regions.
 However, the backup article in the trade paperback for Realm of Kings: Enigma Force clearly states that the different microverses were merged recently due to Thanos' battle with a certain Homeworld despot.

-- Cross Over: Many, but the one with the X-Men is probably the most memorable.
+- Cross Over: Many, but the ones with the Man-Thing and X-Men are probably the most memorable.

 - Darth Vader Clone: Baron Karza.